AdamH03/hardwarerequest/README.md

     - Modify **`style.css`** to change the appearance of the webpage.
 - **JavaScript**:
     - Modify **`script.js`** to change the behavior of the dynamic calculations and form submission.

-### Troubleshooting

-- **Form Submissions Going to Spam**:
-    - Ensure your email address is verified in Formspree.
-    - Customize your email template in Formspree to avoid spam triggers.